Configure PingFederate as SAML Identity Provider

 Click Save at the bottom of the screen.
 You should see the new SP Connection on the Main screen.

-See IdP-Initiated SSO for information on configuring your Auth0 Connection to route the incoming SAML Response.
 To use IdP-Initiated SSO, make sure to include the

 connection parameter in the Assertion Consumer Service URL: